 Greek yogurt and Dijon mustard help round out the flavours.
 Don't skip this or sub in something else.
 The richness of the roasted cauliflower and the cheese need both the yogurt and the Dijon to lighten them up.
 It wasn't until a recent trip to Paris that I came to understand the beauty of good mustard served with cheese.
 It is truly magical.
 And here, in this frittata, the mustard is necessary.
 Use a good quality Dijon.
 Not yellow mustard and not honey mustard.

-- First you must roast the cauliflower to soften and caramelize it.
-Roasting will sweeten and pairs really nicely with the smokey cheese.
+- First, you must roast the cauliflower to soften and caramelize it.
+Roasting will sweeten the cauliflower.

 - Once the cauliflower comes out of the oven, add it to the onions in the skillet.
 You will be making the frittata right in the same pan.